leadouchet/ProjetC-/README.md

 ### Class Box :
 empty_Box : Test wether a box is empty or not, if there is a cell into the box.
 Return 0 if no cell and 1 otherwise.
+Cellular_death : Test wether the cell in the box is expected to die.
+If yes, this method release the cells metabolites into the box and destroy the cell and return 0 (the box is now empty).
+If not the method return 1 and do not change the cell.